sebc31/P-GRe/README.md

 ./configure
 make
 ```
 Binary files will be located in the `emboss` folder.
-This folder contains a lot of binary files, but only `stretcher` is used by P-GRe.
+This folder contains a lot of binary files.
+Only `stretcher` is used by P-GRe, but this binary file still needs other binaries to work.
+The best thing to do is to keep the EMBOSS folder in the `bin` folder, and copy `stretcher` to the `bin` folder.

 ### Other important informations
 P-GRe requires a Linux-system and a Python3 installation.
 It is known to work with CentOs 7 distribution and Python versions 3.10.0 and 3.6.3.
 It is currently not possible to specify the path to the binary files. **It is therefore essential to put these different files in the `bin` subfolder of the P-GRe installation folder**.
 This folder should contains at last the following binary files: